AlleyCH/AlleyCH.github.io/_posts/edit.md

+# Intro
+Hello again, I'm here to update on my findings and knowledge about Vala.
+Last blog, I talked about the codegen phase, as intricit as it is, I'm finding some very helpful information that I want to share.

 # Looking at The Outputed C Code
+While doing the JSON module I'm constantly looking at C code.
+Back and forth back anf forth, having more than 1 monitor is very helpful in times like this.
+In the beginning of GSoC I didn't know much of C, and that has deffinitly changed.
+I'm not fluent in it, but I can finally read the code and someone get an idea of it with out too much brain power.
+For the [JsonModule] I'm creating, I first looked at how users can currently (de)serialize JSON.
+I went scouting json-glib examples since, for now, I will be using json-glib in the codegen part.
+In the future however I'll look at other ways in which we can have JSON more streamlined in Vala.

-Using the command 'valac -c yourfilename.vala' you'd be able to see the C code that Valac generates.
+Using the command 'valac -C yourfilename.vala' you'd be able to see the C code that Valac generates.
 If you were to look into it, you'd see a bunch of temp variables.
 It can be a little overwhelming to see if you don't really know C.

 '''